ALL ABOUT DOGS and CATS Resource Center for Canine & Feline Lovers

 Purebred Cat Breed Rescue provides lists of Purebred Rescues (clubs and groups) by

-breed so that you can easily find out if there is cat waiting for you or find a home for your
+breed so that you can easily find out if there is cat waiting for you, or find a home for

 Purebred Cat Breed Rescue represents the efforts of the organized Cat Fancy to provide